Learn & Teach

 New Museum Teaching Gallery

 For the first time in its history, the Palmer Museum will have a Teaching Gallery in the new museum anticipated to open in the spring of 2024.
-A hybrid gallery-classroom space, the Teaching Gallery will provide a responsive pedagogical platform for faculty to engage their students in the collection while investigating course concepts.
+A hybrid gallery-classroom space, the Barbara and Lee Maimon Teaching Gallery will provide a responsive pedagogical platform for faculty to engage their students in the collection while investigating course concepts.

 Class discussion in the galleries